 - 10.1 Any concern relating to a member of staff in the context of child protection should be reported immediately to the Club's Duty Manager or the Chief Executive. - 10.2 The Duty Manager will take any action urgently required and refer the concern to the Chief Executive at the earliest opportunity. - 10.3 If the concerns are not serious and there is no concern relating to abuse or harm, the Chief Executive will seek to resolve issues and this may include a discussion and/or advice to any of the individuals concerned.
 In these circumstances the following provisions of this section 10 may not apply.
 Furthermore, if following consideration of the concern it is deemed to relate to poor practice and if there is found to be no material risk of harm or abuse to the children, it will be dealt with as a standard disciplinary matter. - 10.4 If the concerns are that a child is being or may be being harmed or abused the Chief Executive will notify the Chairman (and the board if necessary) with a view to urgent safeguarding action.
 This may include the relevant member of staff's immediate suspension.
-The interests of any child will be considered to be of paramount importance throughout. - 10.5 Where appropriate, the Chief Executive may, in consultation with the Chairman, inform the Police and/or Local Authority Children's Social Care Services, and will consult with them as to what to do.
-It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of abuse or harm to children that a report to the Police and/or Local Authority Children's Social Care Services will be required. - 10.6 If a report to the Police and/or Local Authority Children's Social Care Services is made, the Club will refrain from any action which might hinder any related investigation(s).
+The interests of any child will be considered to be of paramount importance throughout. - 10.5 The Chief Executive may, in consultation with the Chairman, inform the Police and/or Local Authority Children's Social Care Services, and will consult with them as to what to do.
+It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of abuse or harm to children that a report to the Police and/or Local Authority Children's Social Care Services will be required. - 10.6 If a report to the Police and/or Local Authority Children's Social Care Services is made, the Club will refrain from any action which might hinder any related investigation(s). - Matters concerning those persons concerned in sporting activity will be reported to the respective National Governing Body.